MoreliaTalk/morelia_server/docs/source/doc.rst

 Validations Response
 --------------------

-General description of the class ``mod.protocol.matrix.api.Response``:
+General description of the class ``mod.protocol.matrix.api.Response`` processing results of MatrixProtocol methods with following validation and generate response in JSON format:

 Validations Request
 --------------------

-General description of the class ``mod.protocol.matrix.api.Request``:
+General description of the class ``mod.protocol.matrix.api.Request`` processing response received from clients with following validation and generate error code when response not corresponds protocol methods: